-WASHINGTON – The U.S. Federal Communications Commission (FCC) is considering an expansion of its criteria for blacklisting telecommunications equipment deemed a national security risk, a move that could eventually restrict the sale of certain foreign-made consumer routers.
-Contrary to some reports, the agency has not issued an immediate ban.
+WASHINGTON – The U.S. Federal Communications Commission (FCC) has expanded its criteria for blacklisting telecommunications equipment deemed a national security risk, a move that restricts the sale of all new foreign-made consumer routers.
+The agency has updated its Covered List and issued an immediate ban on these devices.

 Inclusion on the Covered List effectively bars new equipment from the U.S. market.
 The FCC is prohibited from authorizing equipment from listed entities, and federal funds cannot be used to purchase or maintain their products.
 This list already includes Chinese tech giants Huawei and ZTE, whose new equipment authorizations were halted in 2022 over espionage concerns.